How to Manage ServBay Databases with TablePlus

 - Enter the column name.

-- Set length/values if the type requires it.
+- Set length/values if required.

 - Tick